 - Address workforce housing as an extension of continued work with business attraction, job creation, adding to the tax base and community development. - For residents who live and work in Fulton County there is a critical need to have a variety of housing choices available at prices they can afford. - Many agencies, organizations and local governments throughout the region have begun to move forward with plans and projects to mitigate the crisis of housing affordability in their communities. - Through collaboration with residential developers, new workforce units are being added to the housing landscape, helping to relieve the cost-burden so many families in the region bear because of the current scarcity of units that meet their housing budgets.

-Percent of Cost-Burdened Households ARC 10-County Region, 2007 to 2019 will the to take a rate legistry light of the declining.
+Regional Housing Snapshot 2021 Percent of Cost-Burdened Households by Tenure ARC 10-County Region, 2007 to 2019